 This tab is devoted to current and proposed legislative initiatives that will have an impact on the childhood cancer community.
 We strongly encourage everyone to write their Representative and/or Senators and voice your opinion on the legislation that affects you and/or our childhood cancer community.
 Click on any of the legislative bills below that interest you to get all the information you need.
 Take action by contacting your legislators and speak up for the children.
 You are their voice.
 Speak loudly.
 Speak often.

-GOOD NEWS: The Childhood Cancer STAR Act has been fully funded!
-The DoD CDMRP for children, adolescents, and young adults cancers was also budgeted for 2019!
+GOOD NEWS: Look at what the childhood cancer community has been able to get done!
+The Childhood Cancer STAR Act has been fully funded!
+The DoD CDMRP for children, adolescents, and young adults cancers was also budgeted for 2020!
 The student loan payments deferment while receiving cancer treatment bill IS now a law!
 THANK YOU!
 You and your calls, emails, letters, and tweets made this happen!
 We are stronger when we collaborate and we are mighty when we speak with one voice!
 THANK YOU!
-9/15/2018
+9/15/2019

 Click on any bill’s name below to get more detailed information.

 This bill amends the Federal Food, Drug, and Cosmetic Act to make permanent the authority of the Secretary of Health and Human Services to issue priority review vouchers to encourage treatments for rare pediatric diseases.
 The Creating Hope Act pediatric priority review voucher program has been wildly successful.
 Since the passage of the Creating Hope Act, the FDA has approved 19 new therapies for children with serious illnesses, two of which are for children with cancer.
 The Creating Hope Act sunsets on September 30, 2020.
 It is critical that Congress reauthorize the program permanently so that children with serious illnesses can have hope for new therapies, better health and even possibly cures.
 We must work with Congress to get the program permanently reauthorized.